hashicorp/go-getter/README.md

 ### SMB (smb)

-To access samba shared folder, for Unix user it's necessary to have the [smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) installed or a local mount of the shared folder.
-For windows users, only the access permission is necessary.
+The SMB getter will try to get files from samba when a url is prefixed with `smb://`, for example `smb://foo/bar/dir`.

+The go-getter will try for a local mount of the path such as `/foo/bar/dir` (Unix) or `//foo/bar/dir` (Windows), and will fallback to using the [`smbclient`](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) command to download the file/dir.

+⚠️ On Unix when the smb share is not mounted, [`smbclient`](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) needs to be installed for this to work.

 Some examples for addressing the scheme:
 - smb://username:password@host/shared/dir (downloads directory content)